christaus/baReader/docs/source/index.rst

 |logo|

 Use your webcam to copy the content of a bar code into your clipboard.
-For a better use this version include the use of tesseract (for OCR).
+For a better use this version may include the use of tesseract (for OCR).
-You should first considere installing this opensource software.
+You should first considere installing this opensource software if you need OCR.

+To enable OCR just use main-with-tesseract.py instead of main.py.

 .. toctree::
    :maxdepth: 2